-The machine's value in use can be estimated to be close to its fair value less costs to sell.
+The machine's value in use can be estimated to be close to its fair value less costs of disposal.
 Therefore, the recoverable amount of the machine can be determined and no consideration is given to the cash-generating unit to which the machine belongs (ie the production line).
-Because the machine's fair value less costs to sell is less than its carrying amount, an impairment loss is recognised for the machine.
+Because the machine's fair value less costs of disposal is less than its carrying amount, an impairment loss is recognised for the machine.